Finland: VAT in the Digital Age (ViDA) and E-Invoicing Requirements

 Transition to e‑invoicing: Key insights

 In Finland, e‑invoicing is already a cornerstone of public‑sector procurement.
 Under the Act on Electronic Invoicing in Public Procurement (241/2019), all government bodies must be able to receive structured e‑invoices compliant with EN 16931.
 Accepted formats include Finvoice and TEAPPSXML.
+Private‑sector use is widespread.
+Finland has an adoption rate close to 90% for structured e‑invoicing thanks to long‑standing national standards and well‑developed operator networks.
+Under the VAT in the Digital Age (ViDA) initiative, structured e‑invoicing requirements will be extended to all intra‑EU B2B transactions.
+As a result, Finnish businesses must ensure their systems can issue and receive EN 16931‑compliant e‑invoices, regardless of the format currently used internally.

 Structured e‑invoice vs. other digital invoices

-A PDF, scan, or an emailed document is not considered an e‑invoice in Finland.
-This position is clearly stated in internal Finnish guidance and the Act 241/2019.
+As in the EU generally, a structured Finnish e‑invoice must be issued, transmitted, and received in a machine‑readable XML format and must comply with the European Standard EN 16931.
+A PDF, scanned invoice, or an emailed document is not considered an e‑invoice in Finland.
+This position is clearly stated in Finnish guidance and in Act 241/2019.

 Invoice issuance deadline

-Finland applies the standard EU invoicing timeline: invoices for intra‑EU supplies must be issued by the 15th day of the month following the supply.
-This aligns with existing VAT invoicing requirements.
+Finland applies the standard EU invoicing timeline.
+Invoices for intra‑EU supplies must be issued by the 15th day of the month following the supply, in line with existing VAT invoicing requirements.
+For multinational businesses operating from Finland, it is recommended to begin coordinating ViDA‑related system updates well before 2030.

 Legal framework for e‑invoicing in Finland

-The Finnish legal environment is shaped by:
+The Finnish legal environment for e‑invoicing is shaped by:

 - Act 241/2019 (mandatory B2G e‑invoicing)